UDTechLLC/blockchain-fs/README.md

 ### CLI application

-CLI application is located at the root project directory:
+wizefs_cli application is located here:
-[$GOPATH/src/bitbucket.org/udt/wizefs]
+`$GOPATH/src/bitbucket.org/udt/wizefs/cmd/wizefs_cli`

 You should go to this directory and run `go build`.

+Also you can run from root directory `$GOPATH/src/bitbucket.org/udt/wizefs` this command:

+`go build -o ./cmd/wizefs_cli/wizefs_cli -v ./cmd/wizefs_cli`

+or you can build it right in the root directory:

+`go build -v ./cmd/wizefs_cli`

 ### gRPC Server and Client

 gRPC applications are located at the grpc directory:
-[$GOPATH/src/bitbucket.org/udt/wizefs/grpc]
+`$GOPATH/src/bitbucket.org/udt/wizefs/grpc`

+You should build **wizefs_mount application** before building gRPC Server and gRPC Client.

+wizefs_mount application is located here:
+`$GOPATH/src/bitbucket.org/udt/wizefs/cmd/wizefs_mount`

+You should go to this directory and run `go build`.

+Also you can run from root directory `$GOPATH/src/bitbucket.org/udt/wizefs` this command:

+`go build -o ./cmd/wizefs_mount/wizefs_mount -v ./cmd/wizefs_mount`

-You should build 3 commands independently by going to the appropriate folder in advance: grpc/mount, grpc/server and grpc/client.
+Then you should build 2 commands independently by going to the appropriate folder in advance: `grpc/server` and `grpc/client`.

 ### GUI application